Third Sabbatical's A Charm

 • such that I could competently promote the work of climate modelers and better read their publications

-Sabbatical 3 (third times the charm 2024-2025)
+Sabbatical 3 (third time's the charm 2023-2024)

 • in the context of understanding the contribution of artificial intelligence as a positive contributor through ideation and statistical relevance